-Plain index can be created from an external source by special tool [indexer], which reads a "recipe from configuration, then connects to the data sources, pulls documents and builds index files.
+Plain table can be created from an external source by special tool [indexer], which reads a "recipe from configuration, then connects to the data sources, pulls documents and builds table files.
 That is quite a long process.
-If your data then changes, the index becomes no more actual, and you need to rebuild it from the refreshed sources.
-If your data changes incrementally - for example, you index some blog or newsfeed, where old documents never change, and only new added, such rebuild will take more and more time, as on each pass you will need to process the archive sources again and again.
+If your data then changes, the table becomes no more actual, and you need to rebuild it from the refreshed sources.
+If your data changes incrementally - for example, you table some blog or newsfeed, where old documents never change, and only new added, such rebuild will take more and more time, as on each pass you will need to process the archive sources again and again.

-One of the ways to deal with this problem is by using several indexes instead of one solid.
-For example, you can index sources produced previous years and save the index.
-Then take only sources from current year and index them into a separate index, rebuilding it as often as necessary.
-Then you can place both indexes as parts of a distributed index, and use it for querying.
-The point here is that each time you rebuild only data for at most last 12 months, and the index with older data remains untouched without need to be rebuilt.
-You can go further and divide the last 12 months index into: monthly, weekly, daily indexes, and so on.
+One of the ways to deal with this problem is by using several tables instead of one solid.
+For example, you can process sources produced previous years and save the table.
+Then take only sources from current year and put them into a separate table, rebuilding it as often as necessary.
+Then you can place both tables as parts of a distributed table, and use it for querying.
+The point here is that each time you rebuild only data for at most last 12 months, and the table with older data remains untouched without need to be rebuilt.
+You can go further and divide the last 12 months table into: monthly, weekly, daily tables, and so on.

-This approach works, but you need to maintain your distributed index manually.
-I.e., add new chunks, delete old and keep overall number of partial indexes not so big (with too many indexes searching can become slower, and also the OS usually limits the number of simultaneously opened files).
-To deal with it, you can manually merge several indexes together, by running indexer --merge.
-However, that solves only the problem of many indexes, by making maintenance harder.
-And even with 'per-hour' reindexing you most probably will have noticeable time gap between arriving new data in sources and rebuilding the index which populates this data for searching.
+This approach works, but you need to maintain your distributed table manually.
+I.e., add new chunks, delete old and keep overall number of partial tables not so big (with too many tables searching can become slower, and also the OS usually limits the number of simultaneously opened files).
+To deal with it, you can manually merge several tables together, by running indexer --merge.
+However, that solves only the problem of many tables, by making maintenance harder.
+And even with 'per-hour' reindexing you most probably will have noticeable time gap between arriving new data in sources and rebuilding the table which populates this data for searching.

-Real-time index is intended to solve the problem.
+Real-time table is intended to solve the problem.
 It consists of two parts:

-- Special RAM-based index (called RAM chunk), which contains portions of data arriving right now.
+- Special RAM-based table (called RAM chunk), which contains portions of data arriving right now.

-- Collection of plain indexes called disk chunks, that were built in past.
+- Collection of plain tables called disk chunks, that were built in past.

-That is very similar to a usual distributed index, made from several locals.
+That is very similar to a usual distributed table, made from several locals.

-You don't need to build such index the traditional way - by running
+You don't need to build such table the traditional way - by running

-indexer, which reads a "recipe" from config and indexes data sources.
-Instead, real-time index provides ability to 'insert' new documents, and 'replace' existing.
+indexer, which reads a "recipe" from config and tables data sources.
+Instead, real-time table provides ability to 'insert' new documents, and 'replace' existing.
 When executing the 'insert' command, you push new documents to the server.
-It then builds a small index from the added documents, and immediately brings it on-line.
-So, right after the 'insert' command completes you can perform searches in all the index parts, including just added documents.
+It then builds a small table from the added documents, and immediately brings it on-line.
+So, right after the 'insert' command completes you can perform searches in all the table parts, including just added documents.

 Maintaining is performed automatically by search server, so you don't have to care about it.
 But you may be interested to know about few details on 'how it is maintained'.

 Second, what about limits?
-What if I want to index, say, 10TB of data, it just doesn't fit to RAM!
-RAM for a real-time index is limited and may be configured.
-When some quantity of data indexed, the server maintains RAM part of index by merging together small transactions, keeping their number and overall size small.
+What if I want to process, say, 10TB of data, it just doesn't fit to RAM!
+RAM for a real-time table is limited and may be configured.
+When some quantity of data indexed, the server maintains RAM part of table by merging together small transactions, keeping their number and overall size small.
 That sometimes causes delays on insertion, however.
-When merging helps no more, and new insertions hit the RAM limit, the server converts the RAM-based index into a plain index, stored on disk (called disk chunk).
-That index is added to the collection of indexes of the second part of the RT index and comes on-line.
+When merging helps no more, and new insertions hit the RAM limit, the server converts the RAM-based table into a plain table, stored on disk (called disk chunk).
+That table is added to the collection of tables of the second part of the RT table and comes on-line.
 The RAM is then flushed and the space gets deallocated.

 When the data from RAM is surely saved to disk, which happens:

-- when the server saves the collected data as a disk index
+- when the server saves the collected data as a disk table

 - or when it dumps the RAM part during a clean shutdown or by manual flushing

-the binlog for that index is no more necessary.
+the binlog for that table is no more necessary.
 So, it gets discarded.
-If all the indexes are saved, it will be deleted.
+If all the tables are saved, it will be deleted.

 Third, what about disk collection?
-If having many disk parts makes searching slower, what's difference if I make them manually in the distributed index manner, or they're produced as disk parts (or, 'chunks') by an RT index?
-Well, in both cases you can merge several indexes into one.
-Say, you can merge hourly indexes from yesterday and keep one 'daily' yesterday's index instead.
+If having many disk parts makes searching slower, what's difference if I make them manually in the distributed table manner, or they're produced as disk parts (or, 'chunks') by an RT table?
+Well, in both cases you can merge several tables into one.
+Say, you can merge hourly tables from yesterday and keep one 'daily' yesterday's table instead.
 With the manual maintenance you have to think about the schema and commands yourself.
-With an RT index the server provides command OPTIMIZE, which does the same, but keeps you away from unnecessary internal details.
+With an RT table the server provides command OPTIMIZE, which does the same, but keeps you away from unnecessary internal details.

-Fourth, if my "document" constitutes a 'mini-index' and I don't need it anymore I can just throw it away.
-But if it is 'optimized', i.e. mixed together with tons of other documents, how can I un-index or delete it?
-Yes, indexed documents are 'mixed' together, and there is no easy way to delete one without rebuilding the whole index.
-And if for plain indexes rebuilding or merging is just a normal way of maintenance, for a real-time index it keeps only the simplicity of manipulation, but not 'real-timeness'.
+Fourth, if my "document" constitutes a 'mini-table' and I don't need it anymore I can just throw it away.
+But if it is 'optimized', i.e. mixed together with tons of other documents, how can I undo or delete it?
+Yes, indexed documents are 'mixed' together, and there is no easy way to delete one without rebuilding the whole table.
+And if for plain tables rebuilding or merging is just a normal way of maintenance, for a real-time table it keeps only the simplicity of manipulation, but not 'real-timeness'.
 To address the problem, Manticore uses a trick: when you delete a document, identified by document ID, the server just tracks the number.
 Together with other deleted documents their ids are saved in so-called kill-list.
-When you search over the index, the server first retrieves all matching documents, and then throws out the documents that are found in the kill-list (that is the most basic description; in fact internally it's more complex).
+When you search over the table, the server first retrieves all matching documents, and then throws out the documents that are found in the kill-list (that is the most basic description; in fact internally it's more complex).
 The point is - for the sake of 'immediate' deletion documents are not actually deleted, but are just marked as 'deleted'.
-They still occupy space in different index structures, being actually a garbage.
+They still occupy space in different table structures, being actually a garbage.
 Word statistics, which affects ranking, also isn't affected, meaning, it works exactly as it is declared: we search among all documents, and then just hide ones, marked as deleted from the final result.
-When document is replaced means that it is killed in old parts of the index and is inserted again in the freshest part.
+When document is replaced means that it is killed in old parts of the table and is inserted again in the freshest part.
 All consequences of 'hiding by killlist' are also in play in this case.